Harshil-KD/Studio---3-Project-/README.md

 Group Discussion about the Userstories.
 Write the User-Stories for our Finance Management System.

-Abhishek: User-stories for Admin
+Abhishek: User-stories for Admin<br>
-Sia: Think User stories for Registered Users
+Sia: Think User stories for Registered Users<br>
-Vaidik: User stories for Premium Users
+Vaidik: User stories for Premium Users<br>
-Harshil: User Stories for Guest users
+Harshil: User Stories for Guest users<br>

 ---------------------------------------------------------------------------------------------------------------
 22/02/2024 summary: